 Companies that encourage the adoption of a CRM system need to minimize the fear of change.
 The potential resistance of their employees is the most common reason for the failure of a CRM project.
 It is crucial to inform the employees about the benefits of a new system and introduce the ideas the company has about its implementation.
 During the implementation process, it is very important to report the results achieved.

 Users will appreciate practical tutorials and videos describing the work with the new system.
 If you publish them before launching the software, you surely increase employees' interest.
-Without any doubts, the best way to announce the official launch is at a company party!
+Without any doubt, the best way to announce the official launch is at a company party!

 How can CRM help your customers?